BPO2BLabs/blog/README.md

 - content (required): Text to save in the post.
 MAX 255 Characteres.

 - attachment (file, optional): File to associate with the post.

+- userName (required): A valid username to save in the post.

+- companyID (required): A valid companyID to save in the post.

 #### POST (/user):{ message, []posts }